aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 - Force delete the StackSet and check the box to delete resources.
 - Go to resources and check that all the previously created resources (e.g. IAM Role, Lamdba Function, CloudWatch Log Group) are moved.
 Click on each remaining resource, and delete the remaining resource manually.

+3. CloudFormation StackSet deployment failures
+- After rolling back (deleting) a StackSet, there may be some remaining CloudWatch Log Groups that were not removed.
+Go to the affected account and region to delete remaining CloudWatch Log Groups built by the StackSet before attempting to re-run the StackSet.

-3. Control Tower Backup enrollment failure
+4. Control Tower Backup enrollment failure
 - Error description "Insufficient privileges to create a backup vault.
 Creating a backup vault requires backup-storage and KMS permissions."
 - Review the KMS Key used for Control Tower Backup, to ensure that the region key replication is the same as Control Tower governed regions.

-4. When deleting a StackSet, ensure to delete CloudWatch Logs Group resources before attempting to re-run the StackSet.